This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Lindis Valley

-From Wanaka you follow the Cromwell Road or the Tarras Road on the other side of the river.
+From Wanaka it’s just to follow the Cromwell Road, or alternatively the Tarras Road on the other side of the river.
 This is open farming land with sheep, cattle and wineries.
-Tarras is a pretty small village.
-It was almost the only village in the area.
+Tarras is a pretty farming community and almost the only village in the area.

 After Tarras we entered the long Lindis Valley where we could see amazing white mountain ridges at distance, all snow-covered.